yaph/logya/README.markdown

 ## Version 2.0

+* add env var in config to set the evironment, if env is set to "dev" additional values will be read fom site_dev.cfg and override existing ones
 * make a useful tags index pages
 * multiple feeds with main feed first on tags pages?
 * make tags dir configurable in site.cfg?